kedro-org/kedro/docs/source/kedro_project_setup/session.md

 ### `bootstrap_project`

-This function uses `configure_project` under the hood, and additionally reads metadata from `pyproject.toml` and adds the project root to `sys.path` so the project can be imported as a Python package.
+This function uses `configure_project`, and additionally reads metadata from `pyproject.toml` and adds the project root to `sys.path` so the project can be imported as a Python package.
 It is typically used to work directly with the source code of a Kedro project.

 ### `configure_project`